trinhlehainam/Isekaijitaku/Docker/manifests/git/forgejo/renovate/README.md

          - Example: `["/my-org\/[a-z]+-service/"]` matches lowercase service repos
    - All other settings can remain at their defaults

-2. **default.json5** - Default configuration preset:
+2. **default.json** - Default configuration preset:
-   - No modifications needed - use the default configuration as provided
+   - **Important Note:** In Renovate 39.233.5, the main default preset file must be in .json format (not .json5)
+   - Use plain JSON format without comments for this specific file
-   - This file contains recommended presets that work for most repositories
+   - Contains recommended presets that work for most repositories

 3. **renovate.json5** - Example onboarding configuration:
    - This serves as an example of how to set up Renovate in individual repositories
    - Will be used as a template when onboarding new repositories
+   - Can use JSON5 format with comments for better readability

 4. **CI/CD Workflow (.forgejo/workflows/renovate.yml)**:
    - Controls the execution schedule and environment for Renovate